 Recent commissions include:

 - Compline – for St Mary’s Schola, Arlington, Virginia (professional church choir).
-To be premiered at the Association of Anglican Musicians’ Annual Conference, Washington DC, in June 2014. ““I think this is going to be really stunning!
+Premiered at the Association of Anglican Musicians’ Annual Conference, Washington DC, in June 2014. ““Really stunning!
 Thank you, Chris, for a really expressive and wonderful work that will contribute to the repertoire for Compline in an important and innovative way” – Gregory Hooker, director of music, St Mary’s Episcopal Church, Arlington.
-Recording coming soon!

 - O Praise The Lord, Ye Angels Of His – commissioned in 2013 by the Friends of the Music of St Giles’ Cathedral, Edinburgh (partly-professional church choir).
 Premiered September 2013.
 “Once again, very many thanks for your anthem; it was tremendously well-received this morning, and so many people said to me at the reception how much they enjoyed it, and how effective they had found it.
 I think a lot of people were really moved by it.
 Congratulations” – Michael Harris, Master of the Music.
 Hear the piece here!
 It’s also on their CD, which can be ordered from McAlister Matheson Music in Edinburgh.

 - After Culloden – commissioned in 2013 by Humberstone Choral Society (amateur chorus).
 “The choir was really going for it and they loved your piece” – Motje Wolf, conductor.
 See the score here.

 - The Water Cycle – commissioned in 2013 by AppleChor, Wisconsin (children’s choir, ages 9-13).
 “The premiere went very well… I am extremely proud of the progress they made and thrilled they were able to tackle such an interesting and challenging piece of music” – Jack Senzig, conductor.
 Hear the recording!